 The purpose of the Montana Land Information Act is to develop a standardized method for collecting, maintaining, and disseminating land information.
 The Montana Spatial Data Infrastructure is the necessary framework for carrying out the intention of the Act.
-The framework provides the basic geographic information needed by both the public and private sectors for program support, day-to-day activities, carrying out business, and solving mission critical problems.
+The framework provides the basic geographic information needed by both the public and private sectors for program support, day-to-day activities, conducting business, planning for the future, and solving mission critical problems.
 The success of the Montana Spatial Data Infrastructure relies heavily upon having appropriate funding; standardized and accurately maintained information; and effective collaboration and coordination.
 The priorities defined in this plan are intended to help strengthen the MSDI and support the development of GIS in State of Montana.